Charles Turner Torrey: Prison and death

 Torrey was charged with three counts of stealing slaves.
 He initially regarded his arrest as an opportunity to challenge the constitutional legitimacy of slaveholding in general; if it was not legitimate, then freeing slaves would not be a crime.
 By September 1844, it was clear that this strategy was not going to work, so he attempted to break out of jail and almost succeeded.
+He wrote to his wife that the jailbreak was foiled by the betrayal of a fellow prisoner, by the name of Dryer, who was, as it happened, a "negro trader" in prison on charges of counterfeiting money.

 In December, Torrey was tried, convicted, and sentenced to six years in the state penitentiary.
 Prison conditions caused the return of Torrey's tuberculosis.
 Throughout New England, including Lowell, Massachusetts, people established Torrey Committees to raise money in support of Torrey's legal defense.
 Clemency requests were made by Linus Child (Agent/CEO of the Boott Cotton Mills) Lowell, Massachusetts to Governor Francis Thomas of Maryland, which were denied initially; however, when the Governor gave in and sent his pardon, the letter arrived to the prison on the same day Torrey died (May 9, 1846).

 His corpse was taken to Boston, and many people attended his funeral at Tremont Temple.
 He was buried at Mount Auburn Cemetery in Cambridge, Massachusetts, where a monument with a figure of a female slave was erected over his grave.
 The Anti-Slavery Society and abolitionist Photius Fisk funded the monument.
 "Torrey's blood crieth out" became an abolitionist battle cry, and the story of his sufferings and death excited eager interest both in the United States and in Europe, giving new impetus to the anti-slavery cause.

 He was replaced as head of the Washington Underground Railroad by William L. Chaplin.

 Joseph Cammett Lovejoy, whose brother Elijah Lovejoy was murdered by a mob for publishing an abolitionist newspaper, wrote Memoir of Rev. Charles T. Torrey: Who Died in the Penitentiary of Maryland, where He was Confined for Showing Mercy to the Poor, published in 1847.